djvanderlaan/simplermarkdown/README.md

 - Working installation of pandoc with pandoc available in the path.
 - When compiling to pdf, a working installation of LaTeX.
-- And, of course, `simplermarkdown` installed.
+- And, of course, `tinymarkdown` installed.

 ## Usage